Short URL for this page:

 So — with earnestness and even relish, pouring concrete, cutting pipe, digging foundations, cutting and setting tile, pushing wheelbarrows are the occupation for at least four hours a day for men, p205 some of whom can also read easily ancient languages, others of whom can wrestle with abstract problems in philosophy and still others can give evidence of their scholarship in diverse fields of learning.
 These ambitious activities of the Dubuque Trappist brothers were considered so noteworthy by both the secular and the Catholic press that from time to time feature articles, some of them accompanied by photo-illustrations, appeared all the way from the front page of the New York Mirror to the Chicago Sun‑Times, News and Tribune, as well as in a number of Iowa papers and on out to the Rocky Mountains where the Denver Register also ran pictures and by‑lined stories.

 The real invasion of New Melleray by the new postulants commenced after Abbot Eugene had only become just comfortably ensconced in his abbatial seat.
-It was headed by young men, some still wearing their uniforms, who not so long before had been in the North African campaign against Marshal Rommel, the Desert Fox, or who had taken part in the bloody battle of the Bulge or who had been island hopping in the Pacific under Indicates a West Point graduate and gives his Class.Douglas MacArthur.
+It was headed by young men, some still wearing their uniforms, who not so long before had been in the North African campaign against Marshal Rommel, the Desert Fox, or who had taken part in the bloody battle of the Bulge or who had been island hopping in the Pacific under Indicates a West Point graduate, Class of 1903: a link to his biographical entry in Cullum's Register.Douglas MacArthur.
 How strange the puzzle is when one looks at it from merely the human viewpoint.
 For from 1919 to 1926 when America was peaceful and serene as never before only five of the applicants who knocked at the doors of the nigh vacant New Melleray Abbey persevered in their monastic calling.
 A quarter of a century later in a new day of radio, jet plane, television and hydrogen bombs the manly youth of America turned to the great anachronism, in numbers.

 The records show that in 1946 Abbot Eugene had the spiritual direction of sixty-seven members of the Iowa Trappist community.
 In 1947 there were seventy-three members; in 1948 the number had grown to eighty-four; in 1949, the centennial year, the prophecy of Archbishop Rohlman had been fulfilled and surpassed — the number was one hundred and eight!
 And in 1950 one hundred and thirty-five!